ZupIT/beagle-docs/content/en/Resources/Customization/Beagle for ios/Loading and Error Treatment.md

 ### Check the Error Treatment

 When an error occurs on the application, Beagle changes the screen state \(`state`\) to `ServerDrivenState.Error`.
-In this case, you must check out what kind of error and make the necessary treatment.
+In this case, you must check out what kind of error it was and make the necessary treatment.

 The **possibles errors** are: